huandney/Anki-Cloze-Interactive/README.md

 ### Functionality Reference

-Special thanks to [git9527](https://github.com/git9527) for the 'flip to back' functionality reference.
+Thanks to [git9527](https://github.com/git9527) for the 'flip to back' functionality reference.